roman-milk/roman-milk.github.io/f3-anything-for-iris.md

  "You're just horny," she teased.

  "Stop it.
 Accept the compliment.
 How can you not see it?"
-Report_Story #4